jagsep/CustomerSegmentation/README.md

 # CustomerSegmentation

-A Machine Learning algorithm to segment customers based on their incomes.
+A Machine Learning algorithm to cluster customers based on their annual income and spending score.
+This model made use of KMeans Clustering and PCA Dimensionality Reduction technique.